JohanneA/100-days-of-code/log.md

 **Today's Progress**: Started over on the client side today, which was really nice and much better.
 Still have some issues but at least the code is manageable now!

-**Thoughts:** Looking javascript functions up is a much better idea than trying to use properties like crazy.s
+**Thoughts:** Looking javascript functions up is a much better idea than trying to use properties like crazy

 **Link to work:** [Github](https://github.com/JohanneA/)